Hearty Beef Stew

 2 1/2 cups peeled, cubed potatoes (can substitute with cauliflower, fresh or frozen)

-1 cup frozen green beans, pre-cut into small pieces
+1 cup frozen green beans (the kind that are pre-cut into pieces)

 1 cup frozen corn